How Ray Charles Shaped Country Music

 His influence didn’t end with Modern Sounds in Country and Western Music.
 He released a second volume of the album after popular demand, which included tracks like “You Are My Sunshine” and “Your Cheating Heart.”
 In 1984, his collaborative album Friendship featured duets with the genre’s biggest names, many of whom had been clamoring to record with “The Genius.”
 Opry members Ricky Skaggs and The Oak Ridge Boys each cut songs with Charles along with Nelson, Johnny Cash, and Merle Haggard among others.

 “To me, it was almost like being around my grandpa,” Skaggs said of the honor in the same Tennessean article by writer Tim Ghianni.
 “He wanted to get in touch with the inside of you, not just the outside.
 Ray had a deep sense of seeing.
 He could see stuff you couldn’t see.”

-The Grand Ole Opry is honoring Charles in a television special dedicated to his artistry and global influence.
-“An Opry Salute to Ray Charles” features Chris Young, Boyz II Men, Travis Tritt, LeAnn Rimes, Cam, Brett Eldredge, Leela James, and more.
-Opry member Darius Rucker hosts the show, which will appear in syndication on public television stations across the country.
+The Grand Ole Opry honored Charles in a 2019 television special dedicated to his artistry and global influence.
+“An Opry Salute to Ray Charles” featured Chris Young, Boyz II Men, Travis Tritt, LeAnn Rimes, Cam, Brett Eldredge, Leela James, and more.
+Opry member Darius Rucker hosted the show, which appeared in syndication on public television stations across the country.